 Dr. Jessica Marn

-While earning her D.D.S.
-Degree at New York University School of Dentistry, Dr. Marn found her calling and passion for treating children, as well as Special Needs patients, when she provided dentistry and oral care advocacy for the Special Olympics and Episcopal Social Service in NYC.
+While earning her Doctorate of Dental Surgery at New York University School of Dentistry, Dr. Marn found her calling and passion for treating children, as well as special needs patients, when she provided dentistry and oral care advocacy for the Special Olympics and Episcopal Social Service in NYC.
 She then began her pediatric dental residency training at St. Barnabas Hospital (Bronx, NY), nationally recognized as one of the most arduous programs in the country.
-Upon completion, she earned her board certification in pediatric dentistry and opened her 1st dental practice on Mott Street (Manhattan, NY), a special place in her heart where she spent much of her childhood visiting her grandmother, cousins, and friends.
+Upon completion, she earned her board certification in pediatric dentistry and opened her first dental practice on Mott Street (Manhattan, NY), a special place in her heart where she spent much of her childhood visiting her grandmother, cousins, and friends.

 Dr. Marn is passionate about sharing the benefits of pediatric dental care with her community.
-She serves on the Early Head Start Health Advisory Committee and partners with Colgate, Oral B, Crest and Henry Schein to bring dental education and awareness to Head Start communities.
+Since her training at St. Barnabas, she served on the Early Head Start Health Advisory Committee for more than eight years and partnered with Colgate, Oral B, Crest, and Henry Schein to bring dental education and awareness to Head Start communities.
+In 2021, Dr. Marn has joined Room to Grow family to help educate her medical colleagues as well as the families in the organization about the importance of good oral health.
+In 2022, she has joined the Neverrthrist family to bring clean and living water to unreached communities worldwide.

 Dr. Richard Marn